polysmartgroup/polysmartgroup.github.io/_pages/teaching.md

 - Large Models
 - And more...

+**You can find more information, such as the pre-requisite, in the offical Subject Description Form [here](https://www.polyu.edu.hk/comp/docdrive/ug/subject/COMP4423.pdf)**.

-You can find learning details, slides, videos and other resources [here](https://github.com/lookwei/COMP4423).
+**You can find learning details, slides, videos, codes and other resources [here](https://github.com/lookwei/COMP4423)**.

 ## 2. What we have done?